cgalab/format-converter/GRAPH-ATTRIBUTES.md

 to graph elements such as vertices and edges.

 We define the following attributes for vertices.
-*  coordinate-x: The X-coordinate of this vertex.
+*  vertex-coordinate-x: The X-coordinate of this vertex.
    The data type of this attribute can either be double or string.
-*  coordinate-y: The Y-coordinate of this vertex.
+*  vertex-coordinate-y: The Y-coordinate of this vertex.
    The data type of this attribute can either be double or string.

 We define the following attributes for edges.
-*  weight: The (multiplicative) weight of this edge.
+*  edge-weight: The (multiplicative) weight of this edge.
    The data type of this attribute can either be double or string.
-*  weight-additive: The (additive) weight of this edge.
+*  edge-weight-additive: The (additive) weight of this edge.
    The data type of this attribute can either be double or string.

 # see also